Reihannnn/spotify-clone/README.md

 # spotify-clone
-# This Spotify clone does not yet implement responsive design, only apply to laptop hehe
+# This Spotify clone does not yet implement responsive design, only apply to laptop hehe, because i haven't really been able to implement responsive yet
+​